Free Will in Ancient Thought

 10. I take it that Posidonius questioned this picture.
 He had an interest in the history of mankind, and he seems to have assumed that there was an idyllic original state of innocence in which people lived peacefully together without coercion, freely following those who were wise.
 But this original paradisiacal state was lost through corruption, greed, envy, and ambition.
 Now, this corruption cannot have come from the outside, from society, as society was not yet corrupt.
 It must have come from the inside, then.
 If we look for the weak spot on the inside, it must lie in the misguided but tempting impulsive impressions which we find hard to resist.
 Take, for instance, the case in which one wants to run away because one fears for one's life.
 For a Stoic this is an unreasonable, inappropriate, and misguided desire, because only evils are to be feared, and death is not an evil.
 According to the classic Stoic account, the source of this inappropriate desire is the belief that death is an evil.
 This is not a belief we develop naturally.
 We acquire it from the outside, because we grow up in a society which believes that death is an evil.
 Given this belief, the impulsive impression that one might die from an infection takes on a very disturbing coloring and is difficult not to assent to.

-Posidonius, as Frede understands him, says that the beliefs do not come from the "outside."
-Instead, they come from the "inside."
-The question, then, is how.
+Posidonius, as Frede understands him, thinks the beliefs that constitute vice do not come from the "outside, from society" Instead, they come from the "inside" human beings.

 11. Posidonius seems to have asked whether the coloring of the impression must be due to a belief of reason or whether, instead, it could have its origin in a nonrational part of the soul or even in the body and its constitution and state.
 It could be a natural, nonrational reaction of an organism which sees its life threatened.
 Similarly, it might be more plausible to refer the coloring of the impulsive impression, not to the mistaken belief that this piece of cake is something good but rather to the body of an organism which is depleted and craving some carbohydrates.
 It does not matter for our purposes whether Posidonius believed in a nonrational part of the soul.
 What matters is his suggestion that the impulsive character of at least some of our impressions does not originate in reason's beliefs and thus, ultimately, in some sense, outside us but seems to have its origin in us, for instance, in the particular constitution or state of our body which makes us crave certain things.
 Peripatetics and Platonists would have gladly taken such considerations as a confirmation of the view that nonrational desires are constituted by impressions which have their origin not in reason but in a nonrational part of the soul.